 Janesville, unlike the other towns that Jackson had grown up, still retained the flavour of of the wild west.
 Groups of road surveyors would gather at the Pollock's Inn bragging about gunfights.
 At the Janesville School local cowboys, armed with six-shooters would sit in the back of the schoolhouse ogling the teacher.
 (JP28)

-"My heart was banging against the rail!
+Their boat docked on March 1, 1920.
+(MS51) Gorky's sister Vartoosh recalled their reaction when they saw they first saw the Statue of Liberty: "My heart was banging against the rail!
 We just stood there, holding hands.
 We were both crying."
 (BA115)

 They were met at Ellis Island by Mgrditch Amerian.
 Mgrditch was the husband of Gorky's half-sister, Akabi, the younger of two daughters from his mother's first marriage.
 With Mgrditch was Vosgian, Gorky's godfather and Hagop Adoian, Gorky's half-brother from his father's previous marriage.
 Gorky's father, Setrag, was not there.